Code-Institute-Submissions/glo-lighting-portal/README.md

 appears inbetween the block tags in the files which reside in the templates directory.

 **Credits
-Many thanks to Code Instutute in partular Brian, Katie, Matt, Richard, not forgetting the backup team who who were there after the course ended to help us on our way to finding solutions in solving code problems and last but not least my wife for having to put up with me spending long silent hours hidden behind my laptop blocking out the rest of the world.
+Many thanks to Code Instutute in partular Brian, Katie, Matt, Richard, not forgetting the backup team who who were there after the course ended to help us on our way to finding solutions in solving code problems not least my wife for having to put up with me spending long silent hours hidden behind my laptop blocking out the rest of the world.

-The content material comes from Lzf the prices and information may not be completely accurate.
+The content material comes from Lzf the prices and information is fictitious.

 The concept of this website was inspired by architonic.com